Arian creeds: Arian controversy

 Most Arian creeds were written in the fourth century after 325 and during the Arian controversy, a time when the church adopted replacements for the Nicene Creed; in particular, for the word homoousios, as contained in the creed.
 The Arian controversy began with a dispute between bishop Alexander of Alexandria and a local presbyter, Arius, in the late 310s and early 320s.
-It lasted until Emperor Theodosius issued the Edict of Thessalonica in the year 380, in which he instructed the church to "believe in the one deity of the Father, the Son and the Holy Spirit, in equal majesty and in a holy Trinity."
+It lasted until Emperor Theodosius issued the Edict of Thessalonica in the year 380, in which he instructed all Roman citizens to "believe in the one deity of the Father, the Son and the Holy Spirit, in equal majesty and in a holy Trinity."
 The edict continued to describe Christians who do not accept this teaching as "foolish madmen" and as "heretics."
 And, "they will suffer in the first place the chastisement of the divine condemnation and in the second the punishment of our authority which in accordance with the will of Heaven we shall decide to inflict."
 This was followed by proclamation of the Creed of Constantinople in 381.